Labrador Institute International Indigenous Internship

 The purpose of the Labrador Institute International Indigenous Internship is to enable indigenous youth to gain experiences internationally.

-Meet last year's intern, Matthew Pike, who has just completed his internship!
+Meet last year's intern, Matthew Pike, who completed his internship in May 2017!

 Please check back during Spring 2018 for next year's application.